Out of the Blue (British band): "Hips Don't Lie" (charity single)

 On 22 July 2014, to raise money for Helen & Douglas House, Out of the Blue uploaded a video of the current members covering a medley of Shakira monster hits — “Hips Don't Lie” (2006), “Whenever, Wherever” (2001), and “Waka Waka (This Time for Africa)” (2010) — in which they mimicked Shakira′s dancing, twirling, and gyrating while clad in matching Prussian blue suits and school ties.
 Shakira spotted the video and tweeted it to her 26.2 million Twitter followers on 23 July 2014; as of 28 July, the song had been retweeted 1,200 times and made a favorite 1,800 times.
 Shakira's tweet included the message: "Hey @ootboxford, we LOVE your a capella Shak medley! ¡Nos encanta este medley que han hecho @ootboxford" On the same day, Shakira posted the video on her Facebook page in English and Spanish, which attracted 87,928 likes and was shared nearly 10,000 times.
 On Facebook, the world-famous singer wrote: "The Oxford choir - Out of the Blue is awesome!
 And the fact that they are doing this for charity makes it all the more special...so well done!!
 Shak".
 As of 30 August, the video had received more than 4 million views and downloads of the charity single had raised over £10,000 for Helen & Douglas House.

 The media were quick to pick up on the story and the group found themselves featured in newspapers and magazines and on television and radio stations around the world.

 "We love [Shakira’s] songs, and we thought they would appeal to everyone", Out of the Blue’s president Joshua Barr told The Guardian.
 "As is probably evident from the video, we are not afraid to make ourselves look silly.
 A group of guys shaking their hips and wiggling their bums to Shakira is not what most people expect to see, which I think is why it's so popular….

 "We couldn’t believe we were tweeted by Shakira.
 On the Facebook post she signed it off personally so we knew she had actually watched the video, which is amazing.
 We’ve recorded the song for charity and all the proceeds go to the hospice Helen and Douglas House, so the most exposure it gets, the better".

 "Rather Be" (charity single)

-On 22 August 2014, Out of the Blue released another charity single - "Rather Be" by Clean Bandit to raise money for Global Dream, a non-profit initiative that aims to promote literacy in India through a new technique for rapid learning, based on the principle that anyone who can read can teach anyone else to read.
+On 22 August 2014, Out of the Blue released another charity single - "Rather Be" by Clean Bandit to raise money for Global Dream, a non-profit initiative that supported literacy programmes in India.